United States government online resource removals under the second Trump administration: Science and research websites

 NOAA webpage replaced by "THIS FILE IS DELETED BY EXECUTIVE ORDER."

 In January, NASA undertook a comprehensive removal of DEI-related content from its public-facing websites.
 An internal directive instructed employees to "drop everything" and immediately eliminate references to terms such as "DEIA", "indigenous people", "environmental justice", "underrepresented groups/people", and content specifically targeting women, including content about "women in leadership".
 This purge resulted in the deletion of various materials, including interviews with Black and female NASA employees, LGBTQ-related content, and two NASA-created comic books about women astronauts.

-More than 3,000 pages from the Census Bureau website were removed as of February 2, primarily including articles filed under research and methodology.
+More than 3,000 pages from the Census Bureau website had been removed as of February 2 2025, primarily articles filed under research and methodology.
 Pages relating to data stewardship as well as survey and data set documentation were also removed.

-The Food and Drug Administration (FDA) removed more than 100 pages as of February 2, including dozens of regulatory guidelines on topics such as increasing diversity in clinical trials and the potential for addiction and abuse in drug studies.
+The Food and Drug Administration (FDA) had removed more than 100 pages as of February 2, including dozens of regulatory guidelines on topics such as increasing diversity in clinical trials and the potential for addiction and abuse in drug studies.

 Close to 50 research papers from the Office of Scientific and Technical Information – part of the Department of Energy – were removed as of February 2.
 The removed papers covered a range of subjects, such as chemistry, optics, and experimental medicine.

 Twenty pages from the National Institute of Standards and Technology (NIST) website were removed as of February 2, including a page documenting the organization's zero-tolerance harassment policy.

-The environmental justice mapping and screening tool, EJScreen, was removed from the Environment Protection Agency (EPA) on February 5, along several related pages.
+The environmental justice mapping and screening tool EJScreen was removed from the Environment Protection Agency (EPA) on February 5, along several related pages.
 Public Environmental Data Project (PEDP) published a reconstruction of one of its earlier versions.
 In March 2025, an unknown executive order signed by President Donald Trump resulted in the NOAA Radar Next Program Overview document being removed from NOAA servers.

 The NOAA maintains a list of resources and products it retires.
 On May 31, the entire climate.gov team was fired, likely shutting down the site.
 The National Climate Assessment reports, congressionally mandated under the Global Change Research Act of 1990, were taken offline, and the 400 scientists working on the 2027 assessment were fired.